-The Company must receive proposals that shareholders seek to include in the Proxy Statement for the Company's next Annual Meeting no later than November 10, 2022.
-If next year's Annual Meeting is held on a date more than 30 calendar days from April 19, 2023, a shareholder proposal must be received by a reasonable time before the Company begins to print and mail its proxy solicitation for such Annual Meeting.
+Any shareholder proposal pursuant to Rule 14a-8 of the rules promulgated under the Exchange Act, to be considered for inclusion in our proxy materials for the next Annual Meeting must be received at our principal executive offices no later than November 10, 2023.
+If next year's Annual Meeting is held on a date more than 30 calendar days from April 18, 2024, a shareholder proposal must be received by a reasonable time before the Company begins to print and mail its proxy solicitation for such Annual Meeting.
 Any shareholder proposals will be subject to the requirements of the proxy rules adopted by the Securities and Exchange Commission.

-The Company's Bylaws provide that for a shareholder to make nominations for the election of directors or proposals for business to be brought before a meeting of shareholders, a shareholder must deliver written notice of such nominations and/or proposals to the Corporate Secretary not less than 90 days and not more than 120 days before the date of the meeting; provided that if less than 100 days notice or prior public disclosure of the meeting is given or made to shareholders, such notice must be delivered not later than the close of the tenth day following the day on which notice of the meeting was mailed to shareholders or such public disclosure was made.
+The Company's Bylaws provide that for a shareholder to make nominations for the election of directors or proposals for business to be brought before a meeting of shareholders (other than a shareholder proposal included in our proxy materials pursuant to Rule 14a-8 of the rules promulgated under the Exchange Act), a shareholder must deliver written notice of such nominations and/or proposals to the Corporate Secretary not less than 90 days and not more than 120 days before the date of the meeting; provided that if less than 100 days' notice or prior public disclosure of the meeting is given or made to shareholders, such notice must be delivered not later than the close of the tenth day following the day on which notice of the meeting was mailed to shareholders or such public disclosure was made.